 Sharing a long border with the United States, Mexico has always been an important trading partner for the country.
 This is especially true when it comes to the two countries’ automobile industries, which have become increasingly linked to one another in recent years.
 As such, many are wondering about what’s involved when importing used vehicles from the United States into Mexico.

 While NAFTA may lead some to believe that the process is incredibly easy, the truth is otherwise.
 Mexico has enacted a number of trade barriers to protect its automotive manufacturing industry, particularly when it comes to used vehicles.
 However, if you understand what these restrictions are, as well as what’s involved with clearing customs and paying import duties and fees, you should be able to import almost any used U.S. vehicle you want into Mexico.
 Below, we’re going to share this vital information, and we’ll even discuss the very best way to get a deal on a used vehicle in the United States.

 Restrictions on Used Cars Imported into Mexico from the U.S.

 Before attempting to purchase a used or salvage car in the United States that will be subsequently imported into Mexico, it’s important to understand that there are a number of restrictions that have been put in place by the Mexican government.
 Understanding what these restrictions are will help to ensure that you don’t encounter any problems once you’ve shipped your used or salvage vehicle to Mexico.

 With respect to salvage vehicles, it’s important to understand that Mexico will not permit the importation of any vehicle that has been deemed to be not roadworthy.
-Therefore, if you do purchase a salvage vehicle at auction in the United States, you will need to get the vehicle roadworthy once again before exporting it.
+Therefore, if you do purchase from a salvage car auction in the United States, you will need to get the vehicle roadworthy once again before exporting it.
 Note that this means salvage vehicles cannot be imported into Mexico for the purpose of supplying spare parts.
 Also, if the vehicle has a salvage title but is still “roadworthy”, it nonetheless must receive a clear title from the DMV.